Koushith/NeoFI/README.md

 This project is a UI implementation based on the given design using HTML, CSS, and JavaScript.
 It includes a first page with a real-time token value display and a second page with a token selector, real-time price display, and INR investment amount estimator.

+### Live Application-

+- You can check the deployed app here - https://neo-fi.vercel.app/

 ### ScreenShots